 General Professional Information

-Graduates of the Radiation Therapy (2163) (A.S.) program are eligible to take the nationally recognized American Registry of Radiologic Technologist (ARRT) examination immediately after graduation.
+Graduates of the Florida State College Radiation Therapy Specialist (6153) (T.C.) program are eligible to take the nationally recognized American Registry of Radiologic Technologist (ARRT) examination immediately after graduation.
 This credential offers the therapist excellent employment opportunities as well as a competitive salary.

-Students must complete all prerequisites to be eligible for this program.
+Students must have certification in radiography or nuclear medicine to be eligible for this certificate program.
 Successful students must have a genuine desire to work with people.
 An aptitude in math and science is helpful, as is a willingness to devote ample time to independent study and homework.

 For more information concerning the program, call (904) 766-6689.
 The Faculty Member can arrange for you to tour the facilities, meet current students, or speak to faculty members or others working in the field.